HMS Powerful (1895): Later career

 as flag captain to Sir Wilmot Fawkes as Commander-in-Chief Australia Station.
 At the time Powerful was commissioning as flagship on the Australia Station.
 Halsey remained in that post until 1908.

 At the beginning of December 1905, Powerful was at Fremantle in Western Australia.
 On 10 October 1907 the ship took aboard a new crew in Colombo, Ceylon.
 On 3 February 1908 the first trans-Tasman radio transmission was made via Powerful which was in the Tasman Sea.
 A Sydney Morning Herald journalist, Charles Bean, joined the ship in August 1908 as a special correspondent to report the visit of sixteen American warships – the Great White Fleet.
 Bean wrote a book, With the Flagship in the South (London, 1909), based on his reports and had it published at his own expense.
 Powerful took aboard a new crew in Colombo on 12 January 1910.
 In 1911 Powerful visited Auckland, New Zealand to inspect the facilities and Captain Edward Bruen recommended the setting up of a naval stores facility.

 The ship was ordered home in January 1912 and loaded the body of Alexander Duff, 1st Duke of Fife at Port Said, Egypt, on 9 March en route.
-After arriving, she was briefly assigned to the 7th Cruiser Squadron of the Third (Reserve) Fleet before she was reclassified as a Boys Training Ship at Devonport in August 1912.
+On April 10th, the ship was photographed in Southampton along with the battleship HMS Revenge (1892) and the ocean liner Titanic.
+After arriving, she was briefly assigned to the 7th Cruiser Squadron of the Third (Reserve) Fleet before she was reclassified as a boys training ship at Devonport in August 1912.
 Powerful was assigned as a tender to HMS Impregnable in 1913.
 She was reassigned to a training role on 23 September and was renamed Impregnable I in November 1919.
 The ship was paid off on 27 March 1929 and was sold in August 1929 for breaking up.